sigasi/sigasi_insights/content/opinion/emacs/vhdl-emacs-mode-navigation-using-ctags-are-broken.md

 Any modern VHDL design entry tool should use a proper VHDL analyser (or: parser).
 Only a full analysis of the source code can provide robust navigation.
-I’ve posted a screencast about [Power navigation for VHDL state machines](/screencasts/navigation) a while ago.
+I've posted a screencast about [Power navigation for VHDL state machines](/screencasts/navigation) a while ago.

 ## Demoing Emacs